-BEACON (open membership)
+BEACON (Open membership)

 Our club's purpose is to gather, edit, create, and distribute Chesapeake College’s literary journal, The Beacon.
 We uphold and represent the collegiate-caliber values and standards of Chesapeake College in the work that we select, create, and exhibit.
 All students are welcome to participate, though their contribution will vary according to time and aptitude because of the purpose and caliber of The Beacon.

-CRU – Campus Crusade for Christ
+Campus Crusade for Christ - CRU (Open membership)

 Advisor: Tim Harper, Tim.Harper@uscm.org

 The two things we're all about are Jesus and community, which is why we want to get into each other's lives - to really know, challenge, and help each other as friends and have a ton of fun doing it!
 Our desire is for our community to grow, which is where our love for Jesus and our natural desire for community come together.
-We think he's the most awesome person to ever walk the face of the earth and that pursuing a relationship with him is more fulfilling than anything else.
+We think He's the most awesome person to ever walk the face of the earth and that pursuing a relationship with Him is more fulfilling than anything else.